-Most lenders will approve you for a personal loan with a 726 credit score.
+Most personal loan lenders will approve you for a loan with a 726 credit score.
 However, your interest rate may be somewhat higher than someone who has “Very Good” or “Excellent” credit.

 It’s best to avoid payday loans and high-interest personal loans as they create long-term debt problems and just contribute to a further decline in credit score.

 See Also: 12 Best Personal Loans for Good Credit

 Can I get a home loan with a credit score of 726?

 The minimum credit score is around 620 for most conventional lenders, so you should be able to qualify.
 However, it’s worth noting that this credit score is not high enough to qualify for the best interest rates and terms on a conventional loan.

 You may want to work on improving your credit score before applying for a mortgage loan to potentially qualify for better rates and terms.
 Additionally, some lenders may have a higher minimum credit score requirement, so be sure to shop around and compare offers from different lenders.